emma-sax4/emmasax4.info/.notes/bootstrap_in_this_site.md

 ### Tables

 For my tables on this site, I use [Bootstrap's built-in tables](https://getbootstrap.com/docs/4.0/content/tables/), which are responsive, as long as you use `class: "table-responsive"` at the top (read more about responsive tables [here](https://getbootstrap.com/docs/4.0/content/tables/#responsive-tables)).
 The tables I've selected to use is described in ['Hoverable Rows'](https://getbootstrap.com/docs/4.0/content/tables/#hoverable-rows).
-I use the tables in [this Markdown file](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/_pages/around_town.md).
+I use the tables in [this Markdown file](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/_pages/around_town.md) and in [this Markdown file](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/_posts_/2020-01-01-dns-domains-and-personal-websites.md).
 Because it's Markdown, it may be more helpful to view the 'Raw' code.

 ### Buttons